fulcro-community/fulcro-exercises/README.md

 Now (after having accessed the web page!) connect to the cljs REPL: first connect to the nREPL running at port 9001 then execute `(shadow/repl :main)` there.
 (If you get "_No available JS runtime._" then you likely forgot to load the page in a browser first.)

-Finally, open the `holyjak.fulcro-exercises` namespace and get coding, following the instructions provided there!
+Finally, open the `holyjak.fulcro-exercises` namespace and get coding, following the instructions provided there in the ns docstring!

 **TIP**: Make sure that you select the correct _App_ at the bottom of Fulcro Inspect, if there are multiple (or hard-reload the page to get rid of all the past ones).